-However, further large-scale studies are needed to determine how eating papaya seeds may impact fungal and parasitic infections in humans.
+However, further large-scale studies are needed to determine how eating papaya seeds may affect fungal and parasitic infections in humans.

 Research suggests that eating papaya seeds could protect and preserve the health and function of your kidneys.

-One animal study found that papaya seed extract helped prevent kidney damage in rats given a medication to induce toxicity (8).
+One study in rats given a medication to induce toxicity found that papaya seed extract helped prevent kidney damage (

 However, since research in this area is still limited to animal studies, more human-based studies are needed.

-Thanks to their impressive nutrient and antioxidant profile, some studies show that papaya seeds could have anti-cancer properties.
+Due to their impressive nutrient and antioxidant profile, some studies show that papaya seeds could have anticancer properties.

-Similarly, another test-tube study showed that black papaya seeds were effective in decreasing the growth of prostate cancer cells (12).
+Similarly, another test-tube study showed that black papaya seeds decreased the growth of prostate cancer cells (12).